2019 FIBA Basketball World Cup Group D: Games

 All times are local (UTC+8).

 Angola vs. Serbia

 This was the second game between Angola and Serbia in the World Cup.
 The Serbians won the first meeting in 2010.
 The Serbians won in the 2016 FIBA World Olympic Qualifying Tournament, the last competitive game between the two teams.

 Philippines vs. Italy

-This was the second game between the Philippines and Italy in the World Cup.
-The Italians won the first meeting in 1978, which was also the last competitive game between the two teams.
+This was the second meeting between the Philippines and Italy in the World Cup.
+The Italians won the first matchup in 1978, which was also the last competitive game between the two teams.

 Italy vs. Angola

 This was the second game between Angola and Italy in the World Cup.
 The Italians won the first meeting in 1990, which was also the last competitive game between the two teams.

 Serbia vs. Philippines

 This was the first competitive game between Serbia and the Philippines.

 Angola vs. Philippines

 This was the first competitive game between Angola and the Philippines.